 9. Explore the Old Synagogue

-The Old Synagogue, now a cultural meeting center and museum, showcases Jewish history and culture in Essen.
-The building itself, with its impressive Art Deco architecture, survived World War II and has been beautifully restored.
-Exhibits cover the Jewish community’s contributions to Essen and the impacts of the Holocaust.
-It’s an important place for reflection and learning about diversity and tolerance.
+The Old Synagogue in Essen is now a museum and cultural center, showcasing Jewish history and culture.
+The building, with its stunning Art Deco architecture, survived World War II and has been beautifully restored.
+Exhibits detail the contributions of the Jewish community in Essen and the impact of the Holocaust.
+It’s a place for reflection and learning about tolerance and diversity.

 10. Enjoy the GOP Variety Theatre Essen